ianmuchina/blog/content/blog/12-tweet-embed.md

 This method of embedding tweets has some disadvantages:

 - Causes a lot of [layout shifting](https://web.dev/optimize-cls/)
-- Hard to style
+- Difficult to style
 - Does not preserve deleted tweets

 ## The solution

-A good solution would be to get the tweet data from the api then use plain HTML & CSS to display it.
-This will give you perfect lighthouse scoes.
+A good solution would be to get the tweet data from the API then use plain HTML & CSS to display it, which gives you the best lighthouse scores.

 I implemented one for this blog.
 Here's an example.